tkuriyama/toyserver/README.md

 # Toy Server

-Toy server exercises in C (and other sys prog languages).
+Toy server exercises in C and Go.

 <hr>